Best Long Lasting Dog Chews to Keep Your Dog Busy

 For domesticated pets, diet, environment, and lifestyle all contribute to greater dental care needs.
 While hours of chewing has many dental benefits, caring for your dog's teeth is a bit more complicated, and they require a more human tooth care approach: Toothbrushing.

-For more information about your pet's dental health needs, hop over to our Step by Step Guide to Brushing Your Dog's Teeth.
+For more information about your pet's dental health needs, hop over to our Step-by-Step Guide to Brushing Your Dog's Teeth.

 Although your pup’s teeth can't be cared for by chewing alone, offering safe, natural chewing is an excellent complement to their existing dental routine.